GenericMappingTools/gmt/INSTALL.md

     brew update && brew upgrade

-For the latest GMT 5 version use:
+For the latest GMT 6 version, use:

     brew install gmt

-If you want to install GMT 4 and GMT 5 alongside, do:
+If you want to install GMT 5 and GMT 6 alongside, do:

-    brew unlink gmt && brew install gmt4
+    brew unlink gmt && brew install gmt5

-and to go from GMT 5 to GMT 4 (and vice-versa for 4 to 5, but see also the doc about gmtswitch):
+and to go from GMT 6 to GMT 5 (and vice-versa for 5 to 6, but see also the doc about gmtswitch):

-    brew unlink gmt && brew link gmt4
+    brew unlink gmt && brew link gmt5

 You also need to install other GMT run-time dependencies separately: